Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 In general, the ears can go from slightly pinned back to glued to the heads.
 In general, the more pressed back, the tenser the dog feels.

-They Are Happy and Relaxed
+They Are Relaxed

 A common reason you may see a dog pull their ears back is that they are trying to signal that they are not a threat.